 Richard Proud is the current Chief Executive Officer of iAnthus and serves on its board of directors.
 As a globally experienced and results driven leader, Richard is responsible for driving the strategic vision of the organization.
 He comes to us with 20 years of leadership experience across cannabis, retail, wholesale, and international selling channels.
-He has held executive level positions for globally recognized consumer retail brands: Abercrombie & Fitch, Hollister, and Garage.
 Before being named CEO in July 2023, Richard most recently held the title of Executive Vice President of Revenue for Curaleaf-a vertically integrated multi-state cannabis operator.
+Prior to joining Curaleaf, Mr. Proud was Head of Planning for Grassroots Cannabis from August 2019 to September 2020, which is when Grassroots Cannabis was acquired by Curaleaf.
+Prior to that, Mr. Proud held executive level positions for globally recognized consumer retail brands: Abercrombie & Fitch, Hollister, and Garage.
+Mr. Proud holds a Bachelor of Arts degree from The University of Georgia.